Romulo-Peres/Real-snake/README.md

 Regardless the fact that the entire project was written in assembly, a few challenges had to be solved to make the real snake work!

 ## Limited boot memory
 The game image itself is pretty small, but the amount of memory that the BIOS loads from my program to memory is even smaller.
-From my pendrive (device used to run the game on a real hardware), the BIOS will load around by 440 bytes of executable code, however, the game itself is greater than 512 bytes of instructions, making it impossible to the BIOS to load everything automatically.
+From my pendrive (device used to run the game on a real hardware), the BIOS will load around by 440 bytes of executable code, however, the game itself is greater than 512 bytes of instructions, making it impossible for the BIOS to load everything automatically.

 The solution to this problem was to implement a loader, a program small enough to be loaded by the BIOS, but complete enough to actually load the game from pendrive and make the processor execute it.